 In Paris, the Champs-Élysées retains its name, the Elysian Fields, which was first applied in the late 16th century to a formerly rural outlier beyond the formal parterre gardens behind the royal French palace of the Tuileries.
 The nearby Élysée Palace houses the President of the French Republic, for which reason “l’Élysée” frequently appears as a metonym for the French presidency itself.

 In Shakespeare’s Twelfth Night, when Viola says “My brother, he is in Elysium” she and Elizabethan audiences understand this as Paradise.
 In Mozart’s “The Magic Flute,” Papageno compares being in Elysium to winning his ideal woman: “Des Lebens als Weiser mich freun, Und wie im Elysium sein.” (“Enjoy life as a wise man, And feel like I’m in Elysium.”)

 Miguel de Cervantes’ epic hero Don Quixote describes Dulcinea del Toboso as “beauty superhuman, since all the impossible and fanciful attributes of beauty which the poets apply to their ladies are verified in her; for her hairs are gold, her forehead Elysian fields.”

 Concept of Heaven Strikingly Similar Throughout the Ages; Hades and Hell Differ Markedly

 Whereas the ancient Greeks viewed Hades as cold and an impersonal judge of souls, Hell as most people conceive of it today is the very embodiment of evil.
-Or perhaps that version of him and the place he ruled was nebulous and incomplete because they didn’t even dare to think of or write much about Hades, for fear of him.
+Perhaps that version of him and the place he ruled was nebulous and incomplete because they didn’t even dare to think of or write much about Hades since they were in fear of him.